harvardadvocate/theharvardadvocate/README.md

 The new website for the Harvard Advocate, built by Andreas Lordos '25.
-Live [here.](https://advo-website-beta.web.app/)
+Live [here.](https://advo-website-beta.web.app/).
+Trying this on Vercel now

 Currently maintained by Conan Lu '26 and the Tech Board.
 Reach out to `tech@theharvardadvocate.com` with any questions.